-With the exception of the first summer quarter classes of Introduction to Botany and Organic Gardening, the courses in this certificate program are offered on evenings and weekends.
+With the exception of the first summer quarter classes of Introduction to Botany, Herbal Medicine Making for All and Organic Gardening, the courses in this certificate program are offered on evenings and weekends.
 The program instructs students on permaculture concepts and cultivation of medicinal and edible plants.
 Students who complete the program will be able to develop sustainable landscapes that benefit the environment and provide utilitarian resources for the community as a whole.

-Prior to enrolling, students must have completed 90 quarter credits (60 semester credits) of collegelevel coursework.
+Applicants must have a minimum 2.75 cumulative GPA.
+Prior to enrolling, students must have completed 90 quarter credits (60 semester credits) of college-level coursework.

 In order to be prepared for the concepts covered in the holistic landscape design program, coursework in the following areas is strongly recommended:

-- Chemistry survey-level to cover general inorganic and organic concepts, no labs required - Biology basic biological concepts desired, covering cell and plant biology, no labs required - · Public Speaking coursework or experience - General Education material to round out the 90 college credits, including some Humanities, English, Natural Sciences and Social Sciences
+- Chemistry survey-level to cover general inorganic and organic concepts, no labs required - Biology basic biological concepts desired, covering cell and plant biology, no labs required - Public Speaking coursework or experience - General Education material to round out the 90 college credits, including some Humanities, English, Natural Sciences and Social Sciences